DXXTHLY/Ideaspark-ESP32-Steam-Friends/README.md

 ## Background Image
 - If you would like the change the background, here are the settings I used as well as the website: https://notisrac.github.io/FileToCArray/
+- If you want to make it even easier on yourself before uploading the image into `FileToCArray` rename the picture to `Screenshot 2025-03-10 135855.png`.

 ![ss](https://github.com/user-attachments/assets/ab899da0-03d5-4966-9e68-2d128b7ff793)